Metals have always been important in society, and with new technology always developing, certain metals will become even more important in the future.

 Firstly, it’s important to distinguish between different types of metals and minerals.

-Some metals are primary metals that can be mined specifically.
+Some metals are primary metals that can be mined on their own/directly.

 But, there are other metals like cobalt that are more often a byproduct of copper and nickel mining/extraction.